official-kalyani/ecommerce-5.8/README.md

-# It is a laravel project using version laravel version 5.8.
+# It is a laravel project using  laravel version 5.8.